Skip to contents

 Note

 In order to guess the intensity multiplication constant (please, refer to the optim.params.init argument), one might compare the intensities of the experimental (expr) and simulated (sim) EPR spectrum by one of the interactive or static plot functions (e.g. plot_EPR_Specs or plot_EPR_Specs2D_interact) as well as by the eval_sim_EPR_iso.
-Accordingly, the initial intensity multiplication constant can be estimated as the ratio max(expr intensity)/max(sim intensity).
+Accordingly, the initial intensity multiplication constant can be estimated as the ratio max(expr intensity)/max(sim intensity) * 0.25.
+The coefficient 0.25(1/4) is introduced in order to be sure that both of the experimental and initially simulated EPR spectra, in the graphical output (see the Value), are clearly visible if check.fit.plot = TRUE.
+Otherwise, the spectra may overlay and it will be difficult to differentiate between them.
+Of course, any intensity multiplication coefficient, close to the experimental EPR intensity, can be applied as a starting point to evaluate the fit.

 Examples